 A 20-year-old SNU student, Raghav said "While I understand that parents have a goodwill motive of clicking photos for the sole purpose of saving and preserving memories, there is always a bad side to it, of potential bullying later by the digital footprint of it.
 Nobody here is at direct fault, neither the parent for saving memories, nor the kid for saving himself from potential bullying, but a safe line to draw for them both could be the nose trend."

-I would be lying if I said I was not mad at my mom and initially blamed her, but later we had a conversation about it where my mom now understood how her good intentions could take a sour turn, and we came on the common ground of sharing my photographs with a few people she truly trusts and must ask before posting pictures whether the person she is posting is comfortable with it or not.
+I would be lying if I said I was not mad at my mom and initially blamed her.
+Still, later we had a conversation about it where my mom now understood how her good intentions could take a sour turn.
+We came to the common ground of sharing my photographs with a few people she truly trusts and must ask before posting pictures whether the person she is posting is comfortable with it or not.
 She now understands issues of self-consciousness and body imaging felt by even her friends, who ask her to put a picture down when they don't find themselves looking good in it.

 Harmless Fun or Disrespectful Disruption?